 Announcements

 Now Accepting Applications!
-CTDOT Active Transportation Microgrant Program – 2025 The Connecticut Department of Transportation (CTDOT) is now accepting applications for the 2025 Active Transportation Microgrant Program.
-This grant supports small-scale …
+CTDOT Active Transportation Microgrant Program – 2026 The Connecticut Department of Transportation (CTDOT) is now accepting applications for the 2026 Active Transportation Microgrant Program.
+This state-funded program suppor …

 Upcoming Meetings